ahmedosman/STAR/README.md

 Software Copyright License for non-commercial scientific research purposes.
-Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use the ExPose data, model and software, (the "Data & Software"), including 3D meshes, images, videos, textures, software, scripts, and animations.
+Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use the STAR model and software, (the "Data & Software").
 By downloading and/or using the Data & Software (including downloading, cloning, installing, and any other use of the corresponding github repository), you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
 If